The coronavirus (COVID-19) vaccine is safe and effective. It gives you the best protection against coronavirus.

 The NHS is currently offering the COVID-19 vaccine to people most at risk from coronavirus.

-In England, the vaccine is being offered in some hospitals and pharmacies, at hundreds of local vaccination centres run by GPs and at larger vaccination centres.
+In England, the vaccine is being offered in some hospitals and pharmacies, at local centres run by GPs and at larger vaccination centres.
 More centres are opening all the time.

 It's being given to: